luciangreen/listprologinterpreter/LPI_docs.md

 * Load List Prolog by downloading the <a href="https://github.com/luciangreen/listprologinterpreter">repository from GitHub</a>.

-* Please download and instal <a href="https://www.swi-prolog.org/build/">SWI-Prolog</a> for your machine.
+* Please download and install <a href="https://www.swi-prolog.org/build/">SWI-Prolog</a> for your machine.

 * Load the List Prolog Interpreter by typing:
 `['listprolog'].`